LiveContainer/livecontainer.github.io/docs/installation.md

 :::

 #### Method 1 (Requires AltStore 2.2.1+ / SideStore 0.6.2-nightly+ \[recommended])

 - Open Settings in LiveContainer
-- Tap "Import Certificate from SideStore"
+- Tap "Import Certificate from AltStore/SideStore"
-- SideStore will be opened and ask if you want to export the certificate.
-If you don't see the prompt, keep SideStore open in the background and tap "Import Certificate from SideStore" again.
+- AltStore/SideStore will be opened and ask if you want to export the certificate.
+If you don't see the prompt, keep AltStore/SideStore open in the background and tap "Import Certificate from AltStore/SideStore" again.
-- Press "Export"
+- Press "Export" in SideStore or set a password and export in AltStore
 - Tap "JIT-Less Mode Diagnose" and tap "Test JIT-Less Mode"
 - If it says "JIT-Less Mode Test Passed", you are good to go!